Villefranche XIII Aveyron: History

-The club was founded in 1950 under the name Villefranche XIII after the towns rugby union club Stade Villefranchois switched codes after several disagreements with the French rugby union authorities.
+The club was founded in 1950 under the name Villefranche XIII, after the towns rugby union club Stade Villefranchois switched codes after several disagreements with the French rugby union authorities.
 On 8 January 1950 the club's president Andre Rotambourg applied to join the French rugby league and the club was accepted and began the following season in the amateur 2nd Division.
 In 1953 they lost the 2nd Division final 10-13 against Arcachon.
 Four years later they reached their only Coupe Falcou final but lost to Facture.
 It would take until 1962 for the club to be crowned 2nd Division champions, defeating La Reole XIII 21-3 to gain promotion to the National League 1 now the 2nd tier Elite Two.
 They remained in the 2nd tier until 1976 when they were relegated.
 They immediately won promotion back, but their stay was short-lived just the one season again.

-In 1982 the club signed their first overseas players when they brought over three Australians from North Sydney Bears in Michael Glascock, Richard Lewis and Craig Ebert.
+In 1982 the club signed their first overseas players when they brought over three Australians from North Sydney Bears, Michael Glascock, Richard Lewis and Craig Ebert.

 In 1990 Le Barcares XIII defeated Villefranche 12-6 in the Elite Two Championship final to deny the club promotion.
 The feat was achieved in 1992 when they beat Limoux Grizzlies 12-6 and won promotion.
 They were relegated after only twelve months and had to wait six years to return, courtesy of a 38-18 win over Saint-Cyprien in 1999.
 The club also changed their name to Villefranche XIII Aveyron to encompass the local area of Aveyron and a new nickname was added Les Loups (The Wolves).
-Financial problems off the pitch almost led to the club's demise and in 2004 they merged with Cahors XIII to form Union Villefranche-Cahors XIII.
+Financial problems off the pitch almost led to the club's demise and in 2004, they then merged with Cahors XIII to form Union Villefranche-Cahors XIII.
 In 2008 the club cancelled its merger with "Cahors XIII" and reverted to the club name Villefranche XIII Aveyron.
 By this time the club was back in the 3rd tier but in 2009 they won promotion back to the 2nd tier after beating Realmont XIII 24-20 in the National Division 1 final.

-Season 2016/17 saw them finish 2nd in the table but they beat favourites and table toppers RC Baho XIII in the final 13-10 to win their first silverware for 8 years.
+Season 2016–17 saw them finish 2nd in the table but they beat favourites and table toppers RC Baho XIII in the final 13-10 to win their first silverware for 8 years.

 The club runs junior and women's teams.

+In the 2023–24 season, Villefranche won the Elite 2 championship by defeating Villegailhenc-Aragon XIII 37–14 in the final.
+Villefranche agreed to move up to the Super XIII for the 2024–25 season.